 5. You May Not Be Ready (Physiologically or Emotionally) To Give Birth

-Understanding that hormones will release from the baby, which actively starts labor, puts “waiting until the baby is ready” in a better perspective.
-In most cases, this will signal the body to begin preparing at the appropriate time.13 The body also will receive feedback through this hormone signaling process to aid the body in handling the stresses it will undergo.
-Inducing labor could cause unnecessary stress on your body and your baby.
+Understanding that hormones will be released from your baby, which actively start labor, puts “waiting until the baby is ready” in a better perspective.
+In most cases, this will signal the body to begin preparing at the appropriate time.13 The body also receives important hormonal signals through this hormone signaling process to aid the body in handling the stresses it will undergo.
+Inducing labor could cause unnecessary stress on your system and your little one.
 Additionally, it prevents your body from responding and coping appropriately.3,6

-Infertility is a risk of labor induction due to the increased risk of damage to your uterus caused by uterine rupture.2,15
+Infertility is a rare risk associated with induced labor due to the increased risk of damage to your uterus caused by uterine rupture.2,15

 8. You May Be at Risk of Bleeding Throughout Your Labor and After Childbirth

-This happens because of the damage caused to your uterus by the induction drugs, creating a greater difficulty in caring for the new baby and the increased possibility of prolonged postnatal depression caused by the induction drugs.
-It’s common to have bloody show during labor and lochia after childbirth, but inductions cause women to bleed more.2
+This happens because of the damage caused to your uterus by the induction drugs, creating a greater difficulty in caring for the new baby, which may make recovery and adjustment after birth more physically and emotionally challenging for some mothers.
+It’s common to have bloody show during labor and lochia after childbirth, but some inductions may increase the risk of heavier bleeding after birth.2

 9. You May Not Be Able To Avoid Pain-Relieving Medication (Like an Epidural)

 You may not be able to avoid pain-relieving medication (like an epidural) due to the abnormally increased pain during labor.
-Few women can have an induced birth without additional drugs to handle the increased pain from artificial contractions.
-However, some women do!
+Some women find induced labor more intense and may choose additional pain relief options.
+However, not all mothers do!
 As a birth doula, I have personally helped several women achieve this, but it is still incredibly challenging.

 11. You Could Have a Uterine Rupture

-According to the Mayo Clinic, this rare but serious complication occurs when baby breaks through the uterus wall into the mother’s abdomen.
-Cases like this occur in women who have a scarred uterus.2,7 (This means if you’ve had a previous C-section, you cannot be induced because that increases your chances of uterine rupture.16) You’d need an emergency C-section to prevent life-threatening complications if this happens.2,7
+According to the Mayo Clinic, this rare but serious complication occurs when the baby breaks through the uterus wall into the mother’s abdomen.
+Cases like this occur in mothers who have a scarred uterus.2,7 (Women with a previous C-section may have a higher risk of uterine rupture with some induction methods, which is why providers evaluate these situations carefully.16) You’d need an emergency C-section to prevent life-threatening complications if this happens.2,7

 If you don’t induce your labor and allow it to begin normally instead, your:3,13,20,21